Uc71/Chemotherapy-Drug-Trials/README.md

 I used the cleaned dataset to compute means, medians, variances, standard deviations, and standard errors of the mean for all of the numeric data in each drug regimen.
-First, I computed each statistic as a new dataframe and then merging all the dataframes into one df, pictured here:
+First, I computed each statistic as a new dataframe and then merged all the dataframes into one df, pictured here:
 ![image](https://user-images.githubusercontent.com/73863977/119921483-14a17280-bf3c-11eb-9053-4f380790d83c.png)
 Then, I accomplished exactly the same task again, using the aggregation method to compute all the stats in one line of code.
 The result is here:
 ![image](https://user-images.githubusercontent.com/73863977/119921987-eec89d80-bf3c-11eb-9209-5d5561033e7b.png)